hb-bg/barathiganesh-hb1.github.io/_includes/cv.md

 + The 8th International Cybersecurity  Data Mining Competition (CDMC-2017)

 ## <i class="fa fa-chevron-right"></i> Invited Talks
++ Topic: "<strong>Natural Language Processing with Deep Learning</strong>" in the Faculty Development Program (FDP) at Vidya Academy of Science & Technology, Thrissur.
+20, Jan 2017.
++ Topic: "<strong>Deep Learning with Python</strong>" in the Faculty Development Program (FDP) at Mepco Schlenk Engineering College, Sivakasi.
+16-17, Jan 2017.
++ Topic: "<strong>Dyanamic Mode Decomposition</strong>"  from scratch .
+In the workshop on <a href='https://barathiganesh-hb.github.io/cen-ddm2017/'>Data -Driven Modelling 2017</a> at Computational Engineering and Networking (CEN), Amrita School of Engineering, Coimbatore.
+8-9, Jan 2017.
 + Topic: "<strong>Deep Learning for BioInformatics</strong>"  in the workshop on "DeepChem 2017: Deep Learning & NLP for Computational Chemistry, Biology & Nano-materials", Conducted by the Department of Computational Engineering and Networking, Amrita Vishwa Vidyapeetham University, December 22-24, 2017.
 + Topic: "<strong>Dynamic Mode Decomposition in Epidemiology</strong>" in the Workshop on "A Refresher experiential course on linear algebra and Optimization for Most Modern Signal processing and pattern classification", Conducted by the Department of Computational Engineering and Networking, Amrita Vishwa Vidyapeetham University, 25-11,26-11 and 27-11, 2017.
 + Topic: "<strong>Natural Language Processing for Cyber Security</strong>"  in the workshop on "AISec 2017 Workshop: Modern Artificial Intelligence (AI) and Natural Language Processing (NLP) Techniques for Cyber Security", Conducted by the Department of Computational Engineering and Networking, Amrita Vishwa Vidyapeetham University, Saturday, October 28, 2017.